GreenKayak is an environmental NGO that engages volunteers in the fight against environmental pollution while kayaking.

 In 2021, we grew to a total fleet of 73 GreenKayaks placed across Europe.
 The European Environment Agency mentioned us in their rapport on plastics in Europe's environment.
 The season has been the most successful so far with 18.5 tons of trash collected and more than 12.4k people involved in the fight against ocean pollution.

 We are now present in various cities across Denmark, Norway, Sweden, Germany, and Japan.
-We also offer guided tour to groups, tours, events, and educating the youth - in Copenhagen, Hamburg and Berlin.
+We also offer guided tour to groups, tours, events, and educational tour - in Copenhagen, Hamburg and Berlin.

 To enable everyone to take local action for the environment by building a global network of GreenKayaks, sharing knowledge, and bringing environmental responsibility into people's everyday lives.